 - 1. Families previously assisted by the LACDA whose assistance were terminated due to insufficient funding; - 2.
-LACDA will commit 50% of expected annual voucher attrition to assist Los Angeles County-based homeless families, as follows: - Up to 90% of referral applications may be received from an approved Coordinated Access System and/or local service provider that assists homeless families participating in a transitional or permanent supportive housing program. - Up to 5% of referral applications may be received from an approved local service provider assisting homeless elderly families. - Up to 5% of referral applications may be received from an approved local service provider assisting homeless Transitional Aged Youth (TAY) that are enrolled in an institution of higher education. - Applicants must meet all eligibility requirements.
-Admission will be on a first come, first served basis and is subject to funding availability. - 3.
-LACDA rental assistance program transfers approved by the Executive Director from the following programs. - Families that are currently served by the LACDA in a Continuum of Care funded, permanent supportive housing project and no longer need supportive services to maintain housing stability.
-To be eligible for consideration, the current participant must be in good standing in LACDA's Continuum of Care Permanent Supportive Housing Program projects.
-The sponsor agency providing services to the participant family must provide written certification that the family does not requires permanent supportive housing services to maintain housing stability.
+LACDA will commit 100% of expected annual voucher attrition to assist Los Angeles County-based homeless families, as follows: - Up to 90% of referral applications may be received from an approved Coordinated Access System and/or local service provider that assists homeless families participating in a transitional or permanent supportive housing program. - Up to 5% of referral applications may be received from an approved local service provider assisting homeless elderly families. - Up to 5% of referral applications may be received from an approved local service provider assisting homeless Transitional Aged Youth (TAY) that are enrolled in an institution of higher education.

+Applicants must meet all eligibility requirements.
+Admission will be on a first come, first served basis and is subject to funding availability.

-- Youth that are currently served in the Family Unification Program (FUP) administered by the LACDA whose FUP voucher is expiring due to the 36- month statutory time limit.
-To be eligible for consideration, a written certification must be received from the Los Angeles County Department of Children and Family Services (DCFS) certifying that the youth will have a lack of adequate housing as a result of the expiration of FUP voucher and needs a tenant-based voucher to ensure uninterrupted housing assistance. - Families that are currently served by the LACDA Housing Opportunities for Persons with AIDS (HOPWA) funding. - All program transfer preference applicants must meet eligibility requirements for the HCV program in accordance with HUD and this plan. - 4.
-Families who live or work in the jurisdiction who are approved by the Executive Director for admission as victims of a declared disaster, displaced due to a government action or a law enforcement referral; - 5.
-Families that are homeless and are found eligible for a Violence Against Women Act, Emergency Transfer from the LACDA's Housing Assistance Division and Housing Operations Division rental assistance programs, subject to funding availability. - 6.
+- 3. Families who live or work in the jurisdiction who are approved by the Executive Director for admission as victims of a declared disaster, displaced due to a government action or a law enforcement referral; - 4.
+Families that are homeless and are found eligible for a Violence Against Women Act, Emergency Transfer from the LACDA's Housing Assistance Division and Housing Operations Division rental assistance programs, subject to funding availability. - 5.
 Elderly households who live and/or work in the LACDA's jurisdiction.
-Elderly households must meet the definition of an elderly family and the residency requirements of Section 4.4.1. - 7.
-All other families who live or work in the LACDA's jurisdiction.
+Elderly households must meet the definition of an elderly family and the residency requirements of Section 4.4.1.

+6. All other families who live or work in the LACDA's jurisdiction.